Callum O'Dowda

-Callum Joshua Ryan O'Dowda is a professional footballer who plays as a left winger and left back for Nemzeti Bajnokság I club Ferencváros and the Republic of Ireland national team.
+Callum Joshua Ryan O'Dowda (/oʊˈdaʊdə/; born 23 April 1995) is a professional footballer who plays as a left winger and left back for Nemzeti Bajnokság I club Ferencváros.
+Born in England, he plays for the Republic of Ireland national team.

 Club career

 Oxford United

 O'Dowda is a product of the Oxford United youth academy, which he joined when he was nine.
 His performances for the academy in the 2012–13 season led him being awarded a Young Player of the Year award, after which he was offered his first professional contract with the club, keeping him for two years with a further one-year option.

 After making an impression in a pre-season friendly, O'Dowda made his professional debut on 6 August 2013 in a League Cup first-round tie against Charlton Athletic.
 His league debut came as a substitute versus Southend United in a League Two fixture on 6 October 2013.
 In his first season at Oxford United, O'Dowda made 13 appearances for the club in all competitions.

 The 2014–15 season proved to be a breakthrough for O'Dowda, with his first-team opportunities increased by new manager Michael Appleton.
 He scored his first league goal for Oxford United against Exeter City on 13 September 2014, a goal that was nominated for Goal of the Season.
 Between 17 January 2015 and 31 January 2015, he scored two goals in three games, against Southend United and Stevenage respectively.
 O'Dowda signed a three-year contract with the club in February.
 A few weeks later, he scored his fourth goal, in a 1–0 win over Bury on 7 March 2015.
 O'Dowda finished the 2014–15 season having made 39 league appearances and scoring four times.

 O'Dowda made a promising start to the 2015–16 season, scoring twice in his first five league appearances, against Notts County and Yeovil Town.
 He began to attract interest from other clubs, though no bid was received.
 O'Dowda scored two more goals at the end of 2015, against Accrington Stanley in the league and Yeovil Town in the Football League Trophy.
 He scored three more goals in the second half of the season, the first against Notts County and then twice against Barnet.
 On 3 April 2016 he scored Oxford's first goal in the final of the Football League Trophy at Wembley Stadium, though Oxford ultimately lost 3–2 to Barnsley.
 Nine days later, he scored his seventh league goal of the season, in a 5–1 win over Crawley Town.
 O'Dowda scored the final goal in a 3–0 victory against Wycombe Wanderers on 7 May 2016 that secured Oxford United's promotion to League One.
 Despite international commitments and injuries, O'Dowda finished the season with 38 league appearances (20 as a substitute) and 8 league goals.